 In regard to information that is still subject to its restriction period, an applicant can apply for:

-- A standard certificate – such as a birth certificate that can be used for proof of identity purposes
+- A legal certificate – such as a birth certificate that can be used for proof of identity purposes

 - Information that cannot be used for proof of identity purposes such as commemorative certificates

 - Information from the registers – such as data for research.

 For more information about access to data, contact us using our Contact us form and include ‘data request’ in your message.

 An application for a legal or commemorative certificate must include:

 - All relevant documentation to support the application

 - Adequate reason for access to the information